WICG/turtledove/FLEDGE_extended_PA_reporting.md

 * `participating-ig-count`: number of interest groups that got a chance to participate in this (sub)auction, i.e. they had registered ads, did not have unsatisfied capabilities, and were not filtered based on priority.
-Interest groups included in this might not actually get to bid if the cumulative timeout expires, or the script fails to load, etc, but they would have if nothing went wrong.
+Interest groups included in this might not actually get to bid if the cumulative timeout expires, or the script fails to load, etc, but they would have otherwise.
 * `average-code-fetch-time`: average time of all code fetches (including JavaScript and WASM) used for all invocations of particular function type for given (sub)auction.
-* `percent-scripts-timeout`: percentage of script executions of this kind that hit the per-script timeout.
+* `percent-scripts-timeout`: percentage of script executions of this kind that hit `perBuyerTimeouts`, `sellerTimeout`, or `reportingTimeout`.
+For `generateBid()`, this is out of of the interest groups that could have participated (see `participating-ig-count` above for description of participation qualifications).
-* `percent-igs-cumulative-timeout`: percentage of interest groups from this buyer that did not get to participate in this (sub)auction due to the per-buyer cumulative timeout (`participating-ig-count` is the denominator here).
+* `percent-igs-cumulative-timeout`: percentage of interest groups from this buyer that did not get to participate in this (sub)auction due to the per-buyer cumulative timeout, out of the interest groups that could have participated (see `participating-ig-count` above for description of participation qualifications).
-* `cumulative-buyer-time`: total time spent for buyer's computation, in milliseconds; this is what would normally be compared against the per-buyer cumulative timeout (which must be set for this to be non-zero).
-If the timeout is not hit, the value will be how long the buyer actually took, capped by the per-buyer cumulative timeout, if the timeout is hit, the reported value will be the timeout + 1000.
+* `cumulative-buyer-time`: total time spent for buyer's bid generation (downloading resources, parsing them, and all generate bid calls), in milliseconds; this is what would normally be compared against the per-buyer cumulative timeout (which must be set for this to be non-zero).
+If the timeout is not hit, the value will be how long the buyer actually took, capped by the per-buyer cumulative timeout, if the timeout is hit, the reported value will be the timeout + 1000 (to make it easier to assign it to a different bucket).
 * `percent-regular-ig-count-quota-used`,`percent-negative-ig-count-quota-used`,
   `percent-ig-storage-quota-used`: percentage of the database quota used by the buyer for regular interest group count, negative targeting interest group count, and overall byte usage